dell/omnia/docs/source/Roles/Utils/rhsm_subscription.rst

         cd utils
         ansible-playbook rhsm_subscription.yml -i inventory -e redhat_subscription_activation_key="<activation-key>" -e redhat_subscription_org_id="<org-id>"

 Where the inventory refers to a file listing all manager and compute nodes per the format provided in `inventory file <../../samplefiles.html>`_.
+The inventory file is case-sensitive.
+Follow the casing provided in the sample file link.